adamstavely/verbose-sniffle/README.md

-# Super App Status Page & Product Roadmap
+# Status Page & Product Roadmap

 A status dashboard and product roadmap for the Super App platform.
 Built with Astro and Tailwind, backed by an Elasticsearch-powered Node API.